pydantic/pydantic/docs/concepts/experimental.md

 <!-- TODO: (@sydney-runkle) add more documentation once we solidify the API during the experimental phase -->

+Note that the following example attempts to be exhaustive at the cost of complexity: if you find yourself writing this many transformations in type annotations you may want to consider having a `UserIn` and `UserOut` model (example below) or similar where you make the transformations via idomatic plain Python code.
+These APIs are meant for situations where the code savings are significant and the added complexity is relatively small.

 ```python
 from __future__ import annotations